cym13/cym13.github.io/source/source_code_review.rst

 Structural bugs
 ---------------

+They are bugs of design, where the programmer just didn't think of putting any security in place.

-They are bugs of design.
-The easiest bugs to find are part of this category because they are quite high-level, generally don't require to read much code if any, and don't require you to know the language used.
+The easiest bugs to find are part of this category because they are quite high-level, generally don't require to read much code if any.
+More importantly they don't require you to know the language used.
 You'll generally find them without any need for a specific analysis method, just putting yourself in the shoes of an attacker should do.

-Insecure direct object reference, security misconfiguration, sensitive data exposure, missing function level access control, using components with known vulnerabilities and unvalidated redirects and forwards are part of this category.
+The following vulnerabilities are part of this category:

+- Insecure direct object reference
+- Security misconfiguration
+- Sensitive data exposure
+- Missing function level access control
+- Using components with known vulnerabilities
+- Unvalidated redirects and forwards

 This is more than half of our list.
 This essentially means more than half of the most common vulnerabilities are design mistakes and not programming ones.